isomerpages/nlb-biblioasia/_jul-to-sep-2023/Bridging Past and Present in Pasir Ris.md

 These flats were intended to serve the “average wage-earners” and provide a beach holiday “at a cost within their means”.
 The daily rate was $7 for a two-room unit and $10 for a three-room unit.
 Each flat came with a living and dining room, and kitchen facilities.[^19] Noraini Anastasi, who stayed there in 1988, recalled that “\[t\]he seaside scenery is super.
 My only complaint: mosquitoes.
 We should have brought mosquito coils but, alamak, we forgot”.[^20]

 ![](/images/Vol%2019%20Issue%202/Pasir%20Ris/19980002747%20-%20img0060.jpg)
-<div style="background-color: white;">The People’s Association Holiday Flats offered affordable beachfront accommodation by the sea, 1973. _Ministry of Information and the Arts Collection, <i>courtesy of the National Archives of Singapore.</i></div>
+<div style="background-color: white;">The People’s Association Holiday Flats offered affordable beachfront accommodation by the sea, 1973. <i>Ministry of Information and the Arts Collection, courtesy of the National Archives of Singapore.</i></div>

 In addition to the holiday flats, the People’s Association built a sea sports centre to cater to water sports enthusiasts.
 The Pasir Ris Sea Sports Centre on Elias Road opened in August 1987 “for Singaporeans who love the sun-and-sea type of sports”.
 Today, the centre is known as PAssion WaVe @ Pasir Ris and offers activities such as dinghy sailing, kayaking, abseiling and sports climbing.[^21]